Nikithavedanth/Assignment2-Madabhushi/README.md

 ---
 # How to reach the museum from airport
 The **Rajiv Gandhi International Airport** is closest to Salarjung Museum.<br>Steps to reach the museum from the airport
-1) We first take right exit to reach mehdipatnam
+1) We first take right exit to reach mehdipatnam.
-2) Then from there take left to go to hussain sagar
+2) Then from there take left to go to hussain sagar.
 3) Go straight and then right to himayath nagar.
-4) From there take 2nd exit to afzal ganj
+4) From there take 2nd exit to afzal ganj.
 5)Go straight you will reach Dar-ul-Shifa and that is your destination.
+---
 ---
 # Places to visit other than Museum
 * Jalavihar